 National Trust for Scotland

-The National Trust for Scotland for Places of Historic Interest of Natural Beauty was established in 1931.
-It is an independent conservation charity and the largest membership organisation in Scotland.
-The purpose of the National Trust for Scotland is to conserve and promote Scottish heritage.
+The National Trust for Scotland was established in 1931.
+It is Scotland's largest conservation and membership charity.
+Its purpose is to protect, conserve and promote Scottish heritage.

-We rely on the expertise of our staff, dedication of our volunteers and goodwill of our donors, members, supporters and sponsors to ensure that the cultural, heritage and natural riches of the nation are conserved and their stories told for current and future generations.
+The National Trust for Scotland relies on the expertise of its staff, dedication of its volunteers and goodwill of its donors, members, supporters and sponsors to ensure that the cultural, heritage and natural riches of the nation are conserved and their stories told today and for generations to come.